 The CSEN bit in the SIMC2 register controls the overall function of the SPI interface.
 Setting this bit high will enable the SPI interface by allowing the \overline{SCS} line to be active, which can then be used to control the SPI interface.
 If the CSEN bit is low, the SPI interface will be disabled and the \overline{SCS} line will be in a floating condition and can therefore not be used for control of the SPI interface.
-If the CSEN bit in the SIMC0 are set high, this will place the SDI line in a floating condition and the SIMEN bit in Master Mode the SCK line will be either high or low depending upon the clock polarity selection bit CKPOLB in the SIMC2 register.
+If the CSEN bit and the SIMEN bit in the SIMC0 are set high, this will place the SDI line in a floating condition and the SDO line high.
+If in Master Mode the SCK line will be either high or low depending upon the clock polarity selection bit CKPOLB in the SIMC2 register.
 If in Slave Mode the SCK line will be in a floating condition.
-If the SIMEN bit is low, then the bus will be disabled and \overline{SCS} , SDI, SDO and SCK will all become I/O pins or the other functions.
+If the SIMEN bit is low, then the bus will be disabled and \overline{SCS} , SDI, SDO and SCK will all become I/O pins or the other functions using the corresponding pin-shared control bits.
 In the Master Mode the Master will always generate the clock signal.
 The clock and data transmission will be initiated after data has been written into the SIMD register.
 In the Slave Mode, the clock signal will be received from an external master device for both data transmission and reception.
 The following sequences show the order to be followed for data transfer in both Master and Slave Mode.